mx-kshitij/BYOLLM/BYOLLM/ReadMe.md

-# BYOLLM (Bring Your Own Large Language Model)
+# ODIN

 ## Overview
-**BYOLLM** is a custom extension for Mendix Studio Pro that integrates AI-powered chat functionality into the development environment.
+**ODIN** is a custom extension for Mendix Studio Pro that integrates AI-powered chat functionality into the development environment.
 It provides a dockable pane with a web-based interface for interacting with a chat client, enabling developers to send messages, receive responses, and perform tool-based operations.

 The project leverages OpenAI's Chat API for natural language processing and integrates with Mendix's Extensions API to provide seamless interaction with the Mendix modeling environment.